 This course introduces students to the study and appreciation of literature.
 It explores the literary genres of short story, poetry, drama and novel.
 There is an option for nonfiction prose as well.
 The course covers an introduction to literary terminology and an introduction to critical analysis of literature.
 The emphasis in this course is on contemporary literature.
-This course is writing intensive.
+Writing Intensive Course.
 Prerequisite: ENG 120.
-Not available every semester.
+Offered every semester.